mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 ## 2 General {#general}

-To create a Published OData Service, right-click on the module in your app and choose **Add other** > **Published OData/GraphQL service**.
-You can also edit an existing published OData service by double-clicking on it, or right-clicking on it and selecting **Open**.
+To create a Published OData/GraphQL Service, right-click on the module in your app and choose **Add other** > **Published OData/GraphQL service**.
+You can also edit an existing published OData/GraphQL service by double-clicking on it, or right-clicking on it and selecting **Open**.

 ### 2.1 Service Name {#service-name}